-Can private foundations pay board directors?
+Can private foundations pay board directors and trustees?

 When private foundations decide to pay their board of directors, it is essential to adhere to specific principles: